nesun3/openai-assistant-sap-integration/README.md

 3. [Postman Collection](https://github.com/nesun3/openai-assistant-sap-integration/blob/b63ba5709d9e8d8707929870118918cb896c6388/build/postman_collection.zip)- download the corresponding Zip file.
 Unzip and import the collections and environment.

 ## Documentation
-To learn how to use the integration artifacts, please refer to the [user documentation](https://blogs.sap.com/2024/01/01/building-a-knowledge-based-chatbot-with-openais-assistants-api-and-sap-cloud-integration/).
+To learn how to use the integration artifacts, please refer to the [blog](https://blogs.sap.com/2024/01/01/building-a-knowledge-based-chatbot-with-openais-assistants-api-and-sap-cloud-integration/) for step by step guide.

+## Features
+ - No Chunking, no embeddings, and no vector database are required.
+ - Your own AI assistant capable of accepting user questions and providing responses based on the knowledge base of your document.

+## Limitations and Future Work
+ - Refer to the OpenAI documentation to understand the [limitations](https://platform.openai.com/docs/assistants/how-it-works/limitations).
+Please note that these limitations are subject to change as the API is still in beta and OpenAI is actively working on adding more functionality.
+Therefore, be sure to keep up with the latest developments by exploring the Assistant API docs frequently.

+## How to obtain support

+[Create an issue]( https://github.com/nesun3/openai-assistant-sap-integration/issues) in this repository if you find a bug or have questions about the content.

+For additional support, ask a question in the [Comment section](https://blogs.sap.com/2024/01/01/building-a-knowledge-based-chatbot-with-openais-assistants-api-and-sap-cloud-integration/).

 ## License
 See the [LICENSE](LICENSE) file for details.